devgateway/www.developmentgateway.org/_posts/2013-04-08-our-vision-for-citizen-engagement.md

 created: 1365442113
 old_path: news/our-vision-citizen-engagement
 title: Our Vision for Citizen Engagement
-lede: Recently in Washington and London, we participated in Citizen Voices, a global conference on citizen engagement for enhanced development impact with the World Bank.
+excerpt: Recently in Washington and London, we participated in Citizen Voices, a global conference on citizen engagement for enhanced development impact with the World Bank.
 At both events, there was much talk about the role of technology in empowering citizen feedback loops to improve development outcomes.